roapi/docs/src/config/dataset-formats/json.md

 ]
 ```

-When loading JSON rows using array encoding, one needs to explicily specify the
+However, when loading JSON rows using array encoding, you must explicitly specify
-schema since there is no column name in the datasource anymore for ROAPI to
+the schema, since there is no column name in the datasource anymore for ROAPI to
-perform the schema inference:
+perform the schema inference.

 ```yaml
 tables: